jdunk4/ARCADE3/CHESS/DEPLOY.md

 **Otherside can't load the MML.**
 Must be `wss://` (not `ws://`), must be publicly accessible (both Render and Railway URLs are), and the path must be exactly `/mml`.

-**Pieces render as ducks.**
+**Pieces don't appear in 3D.**
-You haven't replaced the placeholder URLs in `src/server.js → PIECE_MODELS` yet.
-See README.md.
+They should render by default as primitive chess shapes (cylinders + spheres).
+If they're missing entirely, confirm the MML URL is correct (`wss://...`, path `/mml`, server logs show the connection).